 Jam projects don’t have a great reputation as comics, or indeed in literature generally.
 They’re open to so many diverse hands that a percentage of substandard material is inevitable without an editor willing to risk future ill-will in order to maintain standards.
-It’s unknown if Rob Davis and Woodrow Pheonix’s contacts diminished in the course of compiling Nelson, but the result is a formidable package that succeeds on several levels.
+It’s unknown if Rob Davis and Woodrow Phoenix’s contacts diminished in the course of compiling Nelson, but the result is a formidable package that succeeds on several levels.

 Davis’ framework is straightforward: starting in his own birth year of 1968, each creator is allocated a few pages to dive into a single day of Nel Baker’s life, moving a year forward with every chapter until the publication date in 2011.
-Each contributor received the outline of the material preceding their chapter in outline form before they began work, but within the established parameters were free to lead the story where they wished.
+Each contributor received the outline of the material preceding their chapter before they began work, but within the established parameters were free to lead the story where they wished.

 A deliberate editorial choice was to mix and match styles, so Duncan Fegredo and Sean Phillips sit alongside Dandy and DFC contributors Sarah McIntyre and Gary Northfield, those with underground sensibilities like Hunt Emerson and Suzy Varty and folk known for more personal material such as Darryl Cunningham and Kate Charlesworth.
 No matter what their background, each adapts well to delivering glimpses into the progress of everyday life as Nel’s story unfolds.